ibm-cloud-docs/dl/editing_gateway.md

 3. Read and agree to the **Direct Link prerequisites**.
 4. Click **Submit** for your changes to take effect.

-If you modify the speed or routing option, the pricing is changed accordingly.
+If you modify the speed or routing option, the pricing is updated.
 {:note}